Diagnosis & Treatment of Internal Conditions

 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.

-If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine experience we will be sure to refer you to a Board Certified Internal Medicine Vet near Kinston, and work with your specialist to ensure that your pet receives the very best care.
+If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our veterinary internal medicine experience we will be sure to refer you to a Board Certified Internal Medicine Vet near Kinston, and work with your specialist to ensure that your pet receives the very best care.

 - Reproductive Issues